Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 \textit{Wetting States--} Figure \ref{fig:wetting_states}(a.2) shows the surface phase diagram, for a range of $\epsilon, \text{Pe}$.
 To obtain this, we initialise the system in a homogeneous state, with a small spatially uncorrelated perturbation.
-The system is then evolved until steady-state, as a numerical solution to (\ref{eq:ABP_evolution}); this procedure is discussed further in \cite{companion_paper_placeholder}.
+The system is then evolved until steady-state, numerically solving (\ref{eq:ABP_evolution}); this procedure is discussed further in \cite{Grodzinski2026a}.
 With a barrier present, above the critical activity, we observe fully-wet and partially-wet states; see Figure \ref{fig:wetting_states}(b.1-2).
-Unpinned (dry) states are not observed for $\epsilon > 0$, as expected-- any barrier breaks the translational symmetry, which is sufficient to localise the liquid layer in our noiseless dynamics.
+Unpinned (dry) states are not observed for $\epsilon > 0$, as expected; any barrier breaks the translational symmetry, localising the liquid layer in our noiseless dynamics.
 The homogeneous state, in which phase-separation is not observed, occurs for $\text{Pe}< \text{Pe}^* = 4.33$.

 Alongside demonstrating the existence of full- and partial-wetting states, our hydrodynamic framework allows an investigation of the transition between them.
-We find that the four main features of a critical wetting transition (see \cite{companion_paper_placeholder, WildingWettingABPs, DeGennes}) are all displayed in the active system, as demonstrated in Figure \ref{fig:wetting_states}(c.1-3).
+We find that the four main features of a critical wetting transition (see \cite{Grodzinski2026a, Turci2021, DeGennes1985}) are all displayed in the active system, see Figure \ref{fig:wetting_states}(c.1-3).
 The first is a continuous divergence of the thin film width $\zeta^*$ (on the side of the barrier without a macroscopic liquid layer in the partial-wetting scenario).
 The second is a pitchfork bifurcation in the spatial asymmetry, $ \mathcal{A} = \frac{1}{\ell_s(\bar{\rho} - \rho_v)}\int_0^{\ell_s/2} \rho(x) - \rho(\ell_s-x) \ \dd{x}, $ (whose random sign results from spontaneous symmetry breaking).
 The third is a vanishing hysteresis loop; transitions from fully-wet to partially-wet states do not display metastability.
 Finally, the onset of linear instability of the fully-wet state occurs exactly at the transition, confirming absence of metastability.